 According to a report published nearly a decade ago, the bacteria that causes Lyme Disease now lives in ticks throughout Canada, Europe, and even parts of Africa and South America.
 News sources from Canada to the British Isles are cautioning audiences to be alert to the increased risk of tick bites.
 In other words, knowing how to prevent tick bites is critical regardless of where you live or travel.

 So let’s assume you’re a parent who wants to protect your kids from tick bites.
 What do you do?

 Enter my friend Renée.
 A few weeks ago she asked what we used for bug repellent.
-She was looking for an effective, all-natural mosquito repellent.
-In other words, something that would work and is not DEET.
+She was looking for an effective, all-natural mosquito repellent, though she was also curious how to prevent tick bites.
+In other words, she wanted something that would work and is not DEET.

 The U.S. Environmental Protection Agency has reviewed DEET several times and maintains it’s generally safe to use, though they acknowledge it causes “skin irritation” in some users.

 Yes, some parents have reported nervous-system problems in children exposed to DEET.
 Official sources maintain that this is due to not following instructions and warnings for proper use.
 (Popular Science notes that the number of severe cases is extremely low, and the problems can’t be conclusively linked to DEET use anyway.)